 Leukemia is a cancer of the white blood cells.
-When a child has leukemia, his bone marrow produces a large number of abnormal white blood cells.
-These abnormal white blood cells cannot protect against disease.
+When a child has leukemia, the bone marrow produces a large number of abnormal white blood cells that cannot protect against disease and causes poor immunity.
 They also interfere with the child’s production of red blood cells and platelets, which can cause anemia and bleeding problems.

-Lymphoma is a cancer that starts in a child’s lymphatic tissues, including lymph nodes, thymus, spleen, tonsils, adenoids and bone marrow.
+Lymphoma is a cancer that starts in a child’s lymphatic tissues, including lymph nodes, thymus, spleen, tonsils or adenoids, and can involve the bone marrow.
 Lymphoma is the third most common type of cancer in children.

-At the Aflac Cancer and Blood Disorders Center, our large team of providers offers specialized expertise in treating all forms of leukemia and lymphoma, including:
+The Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta has a large team of providers with specialized expertise in treating all forms of childhood leukemia and lymphoma, including:

 - Acute lymphoblastic leukemia (ALL)